-The Pneumococcal Awareness Council of Experts (PACE), a project of Sabin launched in 2006, focuses on pneumococcal disease awareness and prevention, and works through a variety of mediums to drive forward pneumococcal awareness and advocacy efforts.
-Working with more than 100 professional medical societies around the globe, PACE informs policymakers about the global threat of pneumococcal disease and works to secure commitments from countries to combat the disease.
+The Pneumococcal Awareness Council of Experts (PACE), a project of Sabin launched in 2006, focused on pneumococcal disease awareness and prevention, and worked through a variety of mediums to drive forward pneumococcal awareness and advocacy efforts.
+Working with more than 100 professional medical societies around the globe, PACE informed policymakers about the global threat of pneumococcal disease and worked to secure commitments from countries to combat the disease.

-In addition to leading various pneumococcal research studies, Sabin convenes the world’s leading experts in epidemiology and other key public health professionals at regional and country-level symposia each year.
-Developed in collaboration with the Pan American Health Organization (PAHO), the U.S. Centers for Disease Control and Prevention (CDC) and PneumoADIP, the regional symposia provide a forum to share the latest pneumococcal research and new prevention strategies.
+In addition to leading various pneumococcal research studies, Sabin has convened the world’s leading experts in epidemiology and other key public health professionals at regional and country-level symposia.
+Developed in collaboration with the Pan American Health Organization (PAHO), the U.S. Centers for Disease Control and Prevention (CDC) and PneumoADIP, regional symposia have provided a forum to share the latest pneumococcal research and new prevention strategies.

 Pneumococcal disease is a deadly infectious disease that kills 1.6 million people each year, including 800,000 children under age five.
 Global awareness of this deadly disease, however, remains low.
 Sabin convenes the world’s leading experts in epidemiology and other key public health professionals at regional and country-level symposia, including the Regional Pneumococcal Symposium.
 Developed in collaboration with the World Health Organization (WHO), the Pan American Health Organization (PAHO), the U.S.